AriFordsham/GHCWiki/replacing-gmp-notes.md

 If an integer add were to overflow here, the addition operation would be performed *twice*; even if the integer add did not overflow one extra operation is performed.
 Is this an acceptable price for no comparisons?

+### Binary Drop in Replacement for GMP

+One approach which would only address the license issue would be to develop doing your own linking, without gmp.
+Each time you come to a linker error having to do with a missing function, you can add the function to a gmp replacement which exports the same interface as gmp as you go...
+Over time, we'd re-implement as much of GMP as is required by any haskell program...
+Getting somethign working can take priority.

+Test suites can be developed and perhaps even borrowed from the gmp development team since we should be binary compatable...

+This approach has been started already here: [ http://hackage.haskell.org/trac/ghc/attachment/ticket/601/jmp.c](http://hackage.haskell.org/trac/ghc/attachment/ticket/601/jmp.c)